-This PoM was placed on public exhibition from [insert exhibition dates], in accordance with the requirements of section 38 of the LG Act.
-A total of [x] submissions were received.
-Council considered these submissions before referring the draft PoM to the Minister for written consent to adopt the PoM
+This PoM was placed on public exhibition from 7 September to 5 October 2022, in accordance with the requirements of section 38 of the LG Act.
+A total of two submissions were received.
+Council considered these submissions before referring the draft PoM to the Minister for written consent to adopt the PoM.

-The Minister's consent was received on [insert date] with Council adoption of the PoM on [insert date].
+The Minister's consent was received immediately prior to Council adoption of the PoM.
+Please refer to Revisions for dates